Zarkonnen/bumble/README.markdown

 ### Deployment
 * Download or clone Bumble into a suitable location on the server.
+* Make sure your version of pip is at least 9.0.1.
 * Install the required packages using pip: `pip install -r requirements.txt`.
 * [Set up mod_wsgi](http://ericholscher.com/blog/2008/jul/8/setting-django-and-mod_wsgi/) to point to the Bumble install.
 * Edit local_settings.py and change the following things: